Neon in Las Vegas 1928 to 1930, the First 14 months.

 The two main operations where you could have a ‘drink’ and gamble legally at poker, and pull a few slot machine handles, were the Northern and the Las Vegas Clubs.

-Based on the automobile’s license plate, this is Northern Hotel Sign in early 1929.
+Based on the automobile’s license plate, this photograph is from early 1929.

-With the dam legislation approved new business were moving in and in many cases proving competition to existing operators, including the gaming clubs.
+With the dam legislation approved, new businesses were moving in and in many cases proving competition to existing operators, including the gaming clubs.

 A couple of clubs would be built out past the city limits on U.S. 91.
 The first in 1929 would be the Red Rooster, followed by the Pair O’ Dice.